iptc/photo-metadata-userguide/README.md

 Run the script:

-* Go to the `source` directory
 * Run

     ./asciidoctor-to-html.sh - on Linux / MacOS
     ./asciidoctor-to-html.cmd - on Windows

-The script should create a file at `../site/index.html`.
+The script should create a file at `site/index.html`.